mls-m5/medit/src/README.md

       This way the interactions can be used for even save-prompts and other stuff
 - [x] Handle errors when renaming is not possible
 - [ ] Redraw screen when buffer is opened or closed
+- [ ] Update highlighting on emitted changes instead of keypress

 Considerations: